 Developed all specifications and all production layouts for full collections shown.
 Also designed artwork for stationery lines for Liberty, the V & A Museum and The Met Museum based on source material from each institution.

-Lead design on all private label collections.
+Lead design on private label stationery collections.
 Worked with each customer to determine how to best capture their brand identity in stationery products.
 Directed numerous graphic designers, confirmed pre-press layouts as well coordinated all specifications, pricing and sampling.

 Complete design direction for this collection.